NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 2. Login to NVIDIA Developer account.

-3. Agree the terms of liscence agreement and download deepstream SDK 2.0 for Tesla
+3. Agree the terms of license agreement and download deepstream SDK 2.0 for Tesla

 4. Follow the installation instructions in the REAME in the downloaded tar file.